Dr. Brandon Yip

 About

-Dr. Yip received his Doctorate in Clinical Psychology from the California School of Professional Psychology at Alliant International University and his law degree at Purdue Law School at Purdue University.
+Dr. Yip received his Doctorate in Clinical Psychology from the California School of Professional Psychology at Alliant University and his law degree at Purdue Law School at Purdue University.
 Dr. Yip has published research on suicide and threat assessment, and created the SRA Scale and VTRA Scale to assess for suicide and violent threats.

 Click here for clinical services provided by Dr. Yip.